frederic-perez/AmE-dictionary/data/idioms.md

 __goodness me__ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.
 __goody two-shoes__ _informal_
 __grand poobah__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
-__grand scheme__ The long term; the complete picture of something.
-Typically used in the phrase “in the grand scheme of things.”
+__grand scheme__ :two: The long term; the complete picture of something.
+Typically used in the phrase “in the grand scheme of things.” _I know you’re worried about getting a bad grade on this test, but you’re such a great student that I doubt it will matter in the grand scheme of things._
 __grasp at straws__ To make a desperate attempt to salvage a bad situation.
 __grasp in the dark__ To seek out a solution, meaning, or sense of purpose in a blind, aimless, or uncertain manner.
 __grassy knoll__ A metaphor and a source of irony when referring to a suspicion, conspiracy, or a cover-up of some type.
 The word knoll is associated with the tragic assassination of President John F. Kennedy, who was shot in Dallas just as his motorcade passed a grassy knoll.